astrellon/teaching/docs/modernApp/index.md

 ### What is a Virtual DOM
 It's a way of representing the DOM but in a lightweight way.
 Under the hood nearly all virtual DOM implementations use simple JavaScript objects as representations and will keep track of the previous render's virtual DOM.
 Using the previous virtual DOM a diff between the virtual DOMs can be made and only the changes that actually need to be applied.

 Just like with HTML these JavaScript objects are used to represent DOM elements however being objects they can be created, manipulated and handled in JavaScript much easier than HTML.
-That said many virtual DOM implementations used JSX/TSX which makes creating these virtual DOM elements using a syntax that looks a lot like HTML, more on that in the next section.
+That said many virtual DOM implementations used JSX which makes creating these virtual DOM elements using a syntax that looks a lot like HTML, more on that in the next section.

 **Note:** The feature of applying only the differences between each render is not a core requirement of a virtual DOM, just a common feature between implementations.